 In 2015 the Australian Institute of Health and Welfare estimated that around 4.5% % of all cancers are attributable to long-term, chronic use of alcohol each year in Australia.

 Based on this evidence, Cancer Council recommends people limit drinking alcohol.
-For people who do drink alcohol, the National Health and Medical Research Council recommends no more than two standard drinks a day (no more than 10 per week and no more than four on any one occasion).
+For people who do drink alcohol, the National Health and Medical Research Council recommends no more than four standard drinks on any one day and no more than 10 standard drinks per week.

 Alcohol pricing and taxation